ComBoot/ComBoot/README.md

 - Search forms
 - Complete UCP Panel

+> In progress and included in next huge update
+- Changing MCP and UCP site (changing <'dd'>, <'dl'> and <'dt'> to col-md-x
+- Redesign search result page
+- Redesign profil view
+- New logo for theme
+- New name for the theme

 > To do
-- Changing MCP and UCP site (changing <'dd'>, <'dl'> and <'dt'> to col-md-x
 - Fixing form for Bootstrap 3
+- Delete unnecessary files
 - Changing memberlist view
-- Redesign search result page
-- Redesign profil view
 - Mobile device optimisation
 - Update breadchrumbs to be shown on every site
-- New logo for theme
 - much more!

 All changes: https://github.com/TheZoker/proBoot3/compare/shibulijack:master...master

 Features
 =
-* Based on the most awesome framework: [Bootstrap 3](http://twitter.github.com/bootstrap/)
+* Based on the most awesome html framework: [Bootstrap 3](http://twitter.github.com/bootstrap/)
 * Integration of [Font Awesome 4](http://fontawesome.io/)
 * Using [Bootstrap-Select](http://silviomoreto.github.io/bootstrap-select/)
-* Beautiful light design (like git)
+* Beautiful light design (like github)
 * Full HTML5 registration and login form
 * Awesome login dropdown panel (see demo)
 * Simple theme change (see wiki)